DexTheFish/tinyapp-2/README.md

 # tinyapp-2
-URL shortening web app built with Node and Express
+URL shortening web app built with Node and Express.

+Part of the Lighthouse Labs web development bootcamp.